uol-soc-teachingrepos/COMP2421-Numerical-Computation/lec/lec01.md

 1 hour per week (see timetable for your session)

+Please attempt the worksheet before the session and bring your attempts with you!

+Opportunity for **feedback** on learning.

 ### Homework and coursework exercise

 These will be provided *weekly* throughout the semester.